 So, what steps can you take to make yourself the kind of realtor that connects with people, and in turn, the kind of realtor to close deals?

-It’s all too easy to fall into what’s familiar when it comes to communication styles.
+It’s all too easy to fall into what’s familiar when it comes to real estate communication styles.
 But what we don’t often consider is how and where we choose to communicate alienating different races and socioeconimic groups.
 You’re not only marketing to people who look and think like you after all!
 Ensure that your messages, and where you’re sharing them, appeal to everyone.
-Our top tips for creating inclusive communication include:
+Our top tips for creating inclusive real estate communication include: